The School for Continuing Education is responsible for all applications for admission to MAS programs.

 Deadlines for submission

-Applications for the MAS ETH in Architecture and Digital Fabrication for the academic year 2020-21 are now open.
-Deadline for applications: February 29th 2020.
+Applications for the MAS ETH in Architecture and Digital Fabrication for the academic year 2022-23 will open on January 1st 2022.

 This deadline applies to the printed application and the required documents as well as the online application.
 The documents must have been sent by the deadline (the date on the postmark) and must have reached the Center for Continuing Education eight days thereafter.
 Late applications may be considered if places are still available.
 The program accepts a maximum of 18 students per year.